DavaoSecurity/InfoGath/README.md

 # InfoGath
-SCripts to be run in Kali Linux for genral Information Gathering
+Scripts to be run in Kali Linux for genral Information Gathering ny Nathan W Jones nat@davaosecurity.com